ReactTraining/react-workshop/react/advanced-component-design/03-date-picker/exercise/GUIDE.md

 4. When a selection is made with `SelectDateRange`, set the formik values accordingly.
 You can peek at `SelectDateRange` and see that it only calls `onSelect` when two dates are chosen.
 You will be given `YYYY-MM-DD` strings from `SelectDateRange` and these are the values we want to set in Formik.

 5. After selections are made, close the popover.
-Utilize `useDelayedCallback` so the user gets a chance to see the second date they chose.
-Without a delayed close, imagine the user clicks the first date and then clicks the second and the selection of the second date immediately closes the popover - probably not great UX.
+Use a timeout to give the user a small amount of time (about 1 second) to see their selection before it closes

 6. Display the chosen dates in the `FieldDateRangePicker` input field.
 You might notice that the field is `readOnly` because we have that `onClick` established for the containing `div` and we don't actually want the user to type into this field.
 You can use `dayjs('2000-01-01').format('MMM D, YYYY')` if you want to see a U.S. looking format for the date.
 Or chose any different format you'd like to see.